tldr-pages/tldr/pages/linux/tmt-run.md

 `tmt run discover -v`

-- Run all steps, adjust the provision step options:
+- Run all steps and adjust the provision step options:

 `tmt run --all provision --how {{container}} --image {{fedora:rawhide}}`